Skype is one of the world’s most popular messaging services and already provides Linux builds — and now it is even easier to install Skype on Ubuntu.

 sudo snap install skype --classic

-If your Linux distro doesn’t come with Snapd by default (like Linux Mint) you need to install it install it first:
+If your Linux distro doesn’t come with Snapd by default (like Linux Mint) you will to install it install it first:

 sudo apt install snapd